OsamaSamnudi/My-Epsilon-AI-Projects/README.md

 # My-Epsilon-AI-Projects :

 PRJ-(01)-Create Strong Password :
- * This application create strong randomly passowrd shuffling between Upper,Lower,Digits and Punctuation Characters
+ * This application create strong randomly passowrd shuffling between Upper,Lower,Digits and Punctuation Characters.
+ * User can select Characters count in startup , and the application will generat the password based on below distribution ratios:
  * Used :
-   * random , String Libraries
+   * random , string Libraries

 PRJ-(01)-Rock_Paper_Scissor_Game :
  * In this game, the user gets the first chance to pick the option among Rock, paper and scissors.
 After that computer select from the remaining two choices(randomly),      the winner is decided as per the rules.¶